 Anaphylaxis following immunisation is reported in the BNT162b2 Summary of Product Characteristics as an expected adverse event of unknown frequency.
 Accordingly, anaphylaxis within 24 hours of receipt of BNT162b2 as a boost in a homologous prime/boost schedule, will be considered an expected SAR to this vaccine.
-Acute peripheral facial nerve palsy and Com-COV2 Protocol ©Copyright: The University of Oxford lymphadenopathy are described as rare and uncommon (respectively) adverse events following BNT162b2, however, if experienced in participants receiving BNT162b2 and another COVID-19 vaccine then they should be classified as 'unexpected', unless the SAE is also 'expected' for the second vaccine.
+Acute peripheral facial nerve palsy and lymphadenopathy are described as rare and uncommon (respectively) adverse events following BNT162b2, however, if experienced in participants receiving BNT162b2 and another COVID-19 vaccine then they should be classified as 'unexpected', unless the SAE is also 'expected' for the second vaccine.